 The County Council designated the Art Deco and International-styled WTOP Transmitter (M: 31-12) in the Master Plan for Historic Preservation in 1990.
-According to the 2012 Wheaton Central Business District and Vicinity Sector Plan, the WTOP Transmitter Building was completed in 1940 and "considered cutting edge design with a distinctive sculptural quality, lack of ornamentation, and stark simplicity- hallmarks of the
+According to the 2012 Wheaton Central Business District and Vicinity Sector Plan, the WTOP Transmitter Building was completed in 1940 and "considered cutting edge design with a distinctive sculptural quality, lack of ornamentation, and stark simplicity-hallmarks of the International Style that was virtually unknown in Montgomery County.
+Influence of the Art Moderne, popular in this era, is evident in curving, streamlined surfaces and the use of glass block.
+Architectural Record featured a two-page layout on the WJSV/WTOP Transmitter in 1941, one year after the radio station began operation.
+WTOP is one of the oldest radio stations in the country and still broadcasts from this facility, operated remotely from offices in Northwest Washington."

-Historic Feature: Chestnut Ridge
+Historic Feature: Chestnut Ridge, Part I

-Toward the end of the nineteenth century, several African Americans families, including the Gasaways, Powells and Websters started to acquire property on Wheaton Lane at Chestnut Ridge (near the present-day intersection of University Boulevard and Inwood Avenue) and on University Boulevard.
+Toward the end of the nineteenth century, several African American families, including the Gasaways, Powells and Websters started to acquire property on Wheaton Lane at Chestnut Ridge (near the present-day intersection of University Boulevard and Inwood Avenue) and on University Boulevard.
 The growing population lobbied for the construction of a purpose-built elementary school.
-In 1900, the Board of School Commissioners paid \$200 for a one-acre lot for the construction of a no longer extant, one-room, segregated Black school for the Wheaton community.
+In 1900, the Board of School Commissioners paid \$200 for a one-acre lot, where a one-room, segregated Black school was constructed for the Wheaton community (but is no longer extant).

 In 1939, Romeo and Elsie Horad moved their family from Washington, D.C. to Elsie's ancestral family land in Wheaton.
-The couple built the house at 2118 University Boulevard West.
+The couple built their house at 2118 University Boulevard West.
 Romeo W. Horad, an African American lawyer and realtor, challenged racial restrictive covenants in the District of Columbia, demanded and lobbied for improved educational facilities and infrastructure for Black communities in Montgomery County, established a groundbreaking candidacy for the Montgomery County Council, and coordinated voter registration of African Americans in Maryland.
 All these actions occurred while the Horad family resided at the subject house, which served as a social and political meeting place.
 The house represents the cumulative efforts of three generations of the family to improve the lives of African Americans in Montgomery County and the surrounding region.